JackLamb99/historical-figures/README.md

 ### 404 Page

 * A simple 404 page allows users to navigate to the menu through a simple and eye-catching button, without having to do any extra typing or browser operations.
-* Including the 'Historical Figures' name and following the same styles of the main site aims to inform users that they are on the right track and discourages them from leaving out of frustration.
+* Including the 'Historical Figures' name and following the same styles as the main site aims to inform users that they are on the right track and discourages them from leaving out of frustration.

 ![404 Page](docs/readme_images/404_page.png)